GridSpace/grid-apps/notes.md

 * `F` promote forced layer retraction to a range parameter
 * `F` test and enable arcs in belt more
-* `F` refactor brims to be generated at slice time
 * `F` anchors should be generated anywhere needed in the print, not just head
 * `F` slightly angle supports to lean into the Z of the part
-* `F` arrange should align down Z, not side to side.

 # CAM